MicrosoftDocs/azure-reference-other/studio-module-reference/permutation-feature-importance.md

 7. The module outputs a list of feature columns and the scores associated with them, ranked in order of the scores, descending.

 ## Examples

- To see examples of how feature selection is used in machine learning, see these sample experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/):
+See these sample experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

--   The [Permutation Feature Importance](https://gallery.cortanaintelligence.com/Experiment/e2ccb5a5d9dc480489ba8ff0b7eb98ac) sample demonstrates how to use this module to rank feature variables of a dataset in order of permutation importance scores.
+-   [Permutation Feature Importance](https://gallery.cortanaintelligence.com/Experiment/e2ccb5a5d9dc480489ba8ff0b7eb98ac): Demonstrates how to use this module to rank feature variables of a dataset in order of permutation importance scores.

--   The [Using the Permutation Feature Importance module](https://gallery.cortanaintelligence.com/Experiment/4802f138edcb4582a877018460edd943) sample illustrates the usage of this module in a web service.
+-  [Using the Permutation Feature Importance module](https://gallery.cortanaintelligence.com/Experiment/4802f138edcb4582a877018460edd943): Illustrates the usage of this module in a web service.

-##  <a name="Notes"></a> Technical Notes
+##  <a name="Notes"></a> Technical notes

+This section provides implementation details, tips, and answers to frequently asked questions.

+### How does this compare to other feature selection methods?

+Permutation feature importance works by randomly changing the values of each feature column, one column at a time, and then evaluating the model.

- the rankings provided by permutation feature importance are often different from the ones you get from [Filter Based Feature Selection](filter-based-feature-selection.md), which calculates scores **before** a model is created.
+The rankings provided by permutation feature importance are often different from the ones you get from [Filter Based Feature Selection](filter-based-feature-selection.md), which calculates scores **before** a model is created.

 This is because permutation feature importance doesn’t measure the association between a feature and a target value, but instead captures how much influence each feature has on predictions from the model.

-##  <a name="ExpectedInputs"></a> Expected Inputs
+##  <a name="ExpectedInputs"></a> Expected inputs

 |Name|Type|Description|
 |----------|----------|-----------------|
 |Trained model|[ILearner interface](ilearner-interface.md)|A trained classification or regression model|
 |Test data|[Data Table](data-table.md)|Test dataset for scoring and evaluating a model after permutation of feature values|

-##  <a name="parameters"></a> Module Parameters
+##  <a name="parameters"></a> Module parameters

 ###